New 2025 Maqiano™ Microtuning System - Operating Instructions

 For the lower, thicker strings with copper-winding, you need to change the Magnetic Tip.
 Slide the plain magnet out of the groove, and replace it with the same size magnet that has black plastic around it.
 This is important, so you don't damage the magnet's surface, or cause scratches to the strings.

-Remember thet you have to adjust the gap between the Tip and the L-stick for each string thickness separately.
+Remember that you have to adjust the gap between the Tip and the L-stick for each string thickness separately.

 Tuning level extremes

-With the instructions above the tuning changes more or less a 1/4-tone.
-If you want to tune the note up just a tiny bit, you might have to add the extra magnet to the groove, so that there are two magnets, and the Tip gets closer to the agraffes.
+With the instructions above, in the upper Maqiano-suitable register the tuning changes more or less a 1/4-tone.
+If you want to tune the note up just a tiny bit, you might have to add the included extra magnet in the groove, so that there are two magnets, and the Tip gets closer to the agraffes.
+See the photo below.
 Again, you have to change the gap between the Tip and the L-stick.
-If you need to tune it even lower, you can remove the second magnet, and move the original one to the other side of the groove, inner side, even closer to the agreffes.
-This might change the timbre a bit softer.
+If you need to tune it even lower, you can remove the second magnet, and move the original one to the back side of the groove, even closer to the agraffes.
+This might change the timbre a bit softer though.

 If you want to tune a note much higher than a 1/4-tone, you might need to turn the Wedge 180° to get a horizontal surface below the Mass.
-Now the Maqiano unit can rest on the choir of strings, and the Tip gets further from the agraffes.
-In Steinways, there are this iron support bar that prevents doing this above middle-C or so.
+Now the Maqiano unit can rest on the choir of strings, and the Tip gets further from the agraffes, as in the photo below.
+In Steinways, there are this iron support bar that prevents doing this above middle-C or so, but in the low middle register you can tune up half a step or even more.
 Make sure the Wedge is not laying on the adjacent strings!

 Getting crackle / buzz?
 Or the choir of strings is out of tune?